IBM/event-streams/_2019.2.1/05-replication/01-about-replication.md

 What topics you choose to replicate and how depend on the topic data, whether it is critical to your operations, and how you want to use it.

 For example, you might have transaction data for your customers in topics.
 Such information is critical to your operations to run reliably, so you want to ensure they have back-up copies to switch to when needed.
-For such critical data, you might consider setting up several copies to ensure high availability.
+For such critical data, you might consider setting up several copies to ensure availability.
 One way to do this is to set up geo-replication of 5 topics to one destination cluster, and the next 5 to another destination cluster, assuming you have 10 topics to replicate.
 Alternatively, you can replicate the same topics to two different destination clusters.

 Another example would be storing of website analytics information, such as where users clicked and how many times they did so.
-Such information is likely to be less important than maintaining high availability for your operations, and you might choose not to replicate such topics, or only replicate them to one destination cluster.
+Such information is likely to be less important than maintaining availability for your operations, and you might choose not to replicate such topics, or only replicate them to one destination cluster.